Recursion and Divide-and-Conquer

 The recursive function implements the three steps:

-function closestPairRec(pts: readonly Point[]): ClosestPairResult {
+function closestPairRec(points: readonly Point[]): ClosestPairResult {

-if (pts.length <= 3) {
+if (points.length <= 3) {

-return bruteForce(pts);
+return bruteForce(points);

 }

-const mid = Math.floor(pts.length / 2);
+const mid = Math.floor(points.length / 2);

-const midPoint = pts[mid]!;
+const midPoint = points[mid]!;

-const left = pts.slice(0, mid);
+const left = points.slice(0, mid);

-const right = pts.slice(mid);
+const right = points.slice(mid);

 const leftResult = closestPairRec(left);